Eruant/eruant.github.io/_posts/2014-02-22-one-game-per-week.markdown

 From getting a grounding in [PIXI][pixi], I got introduced to a fully blown game engine called [Phaser][phaser].
 I was happy to discover Thomas is also using it for his games.
 As a quick starting game I thought I would make a flappy bird clone, called [floppy fish][floppyfish].
 It's work in progress, but I'm planning on actually finishing it.

 I've been working on my game for the past week or so, and Thomas must have read my mind, because he's just added a [tutorial][tutorial] to point me in the right direction.
-My code will be diffrent, for a start I'm using [browserify][browserify] to organise my code, but I think I'll leave that for another blog on organising code.
+My code will be different, for a start I'm using [browserify][browserify] to organise my code, but I think I'll leave that for another blog on organising code.

 [bynd]:       http://bynd.com/work/
 [milk]:       http://www.lessmilk.com/